STAR-Tsinghua/draft-moq-for-deadline/draft-mc-moq-relay-for-deadline.md

 # Security Considerations

-The data block, metadata, and control message of the Deadlind-aware MoQ Relay should all be encrypted by QUIC's encryption method.
-The relays SHOULD be able to decrypt the metadata and relay-limited control message.
-The relays SHOULD NOT decrypt the content of the data block.
+The metadata, and control message of the Deadlind-aware MoQ Relay should only be accessed by selected relays.
+The relay SHOULD NOT decrypt the content of the data block.

 # IANA Considerations